Top 11 Things To Know Before Visiting Cambodia

 Nearly every Buddhist temple we visited in Cambodia had a strict dress code that required us to wear long pants instead of shorts as well as keeping our shoulders covered and no low-cut tops.

-Some temples make an exception to these rules in places with a lot of tourists, but it is still a good idea to be modest with what you wear out of respect.
+Some temples make exceptions to these rules in places with a lot of tourists, but it is still a good idea to be modest with what you wear out of respect.

 Many shops will sell light linen pants and tops which are a good idea to purchase as you’ll want to wear something light and airy because of the heat and humidity.